 By now you know the food pyramid has gone the way of the pharaohs.
 In 2011, the USDA replaced it with a new food icon, MyPlate.
-Its appearance coincided with the release of the 2010 Dietary Guidelines for Americans, and MyPlate reflected the dietary changes recommended within the guidelines.
+Its appearance coincided with the release of new Dietary Guidelines for Americans, and MyPlate reflected the dietary changes recommended within the guidelines.

 Added sugars and salt?
 The 2015 guidelines weren't keen on 'em.
 They recommend limiting added sugars to less than 10% of daily calories.
 As for salt, adults and children 14 and older should limit sodium to less than 2,300 mg per day (that's about 1 teaspoon of table salt).
 And kids younger than 14 should consume even less sodium.
 For comparison, the average American consumes about 3,400 mg of sodium every day, much of it hidden in processed foods.
 Read the labels to gauge sodium content.

 Review of the nutrition evidence also showed what mothers everywhere probably already know: Teenage boys and men need to eat their veggies.
 The guidelines note that teenagers and adult males are eating too much protein and should reduce the amount of meat, poultry, and eggs they're eating and replace those calories with healthy vegetables.
 There was, however, good news regarding eggs overall.The guidelines removed limits on dietary cholesterol -- because the cholesterol we eat in foods like eggs does not seem to adversely affect blood cholesterol.
 So eggs are back on the plate.